Budapest Gambit: Adler variation 3...Ng4 4.Nf3

 An important theoretical decision for White is to choose whether to play a2–a3.
 While this move protects the b4 square and threatens the pawn advance b2–b4, it encourages Black's rook lift Ra8–a6–h6.
 As Lalic puts it:It was not so long ago that 8.a3, with the obvious intention of expanding with b2–b4, was the standard move.
-However, after Black responds with the logical a7–a5, it became apparent in tournament practice that the inclusion of these moves is in fact in Black's favour, as it gives his queen's rook access into play via the a6-square.
+However, after Black responds with the logical a7–a5, it became apparent in tournament practice that the inclusion of these moves is in fact in Black's favour, as it gives their queen's rook access into play via the a6-square.